Roundleaf Goldenrod (Solidago patula)

-Many butterflies, bees, wasps, flies, ants, and beetles use this plant as a nectar source, especially bees and wasps.
+Many butterflies, bees, wasps, flies, ants, and beetles use this plant as a nectar source.
 Birds, such as the Eastern Goldfinch, eat the seeds, and some mammals eat the stems and leaves.
 Goldenrods in general are one of the most important nectar plants in the fall.
-This particular species is also used by soldier beetles.
+This particular species is used by soldier beetles.

 Range of Roundleaf Goldenrod (Solidago patula) in the United States and Canada

 The genus name, Solidago, comes from the Latin for Solidus and ago and refers to the medicinal healing properties.
 The species names, patula, means open or spread out (wordsense.eu).